J-Montgomery/rfloat/README.md

 # **rfloat**

-**rfloat** is an experimental library implementing reproducible floating point types on existing compilers at minimal performance cost.
+**rfloat** is an experimental header-only library implementing reproducible floating point types on existing compilers at minimal performance cost.

 ## Table of Contents